Unique formats

 Drop Rounds

-These drop rounds will allow drivers who cannot attend every round to still fight for the championship.
+These drop rounds allow drivers who cannot attend every round to still fight for the championship.